liip/bootstrap-blocks-wordpress-plugin/README.md

 #### Parameters:

-* `bgColorOptions` (array) Array of available background colors.
+* `bgColorOptions` (`Array`) Array of available background colors.
 Each element should be an object containing the `name` of the color and the `color` itself (see: https://github.com/WordPress/gutenberg/tree/master/packages/components/src/color-palette).

 ### wpBootstrapBlocks.column.paddingOptions